 \subsubsection{Stars}

-We have used several different sources to identify the stars in our source-list.
-The first one is the catalogue from \citet{2007ApJS..172..219L} who use two alternate methods to differentiate the stars from other sources.
+We have used several different sources to identify the stars in our source list.
+The first is the catalogue from \citet{2007ApJS..172..219L} which uses two alternate methods to differentiate the stars from other sources.
 We also use spectroscopic identifications of stars from \citet{2006ApJ...644..100P,2009ApJ...696.1195T}; SDSS - III \citep{2015ApJS..219...12A} and \citet{2018ApJ...858...77H}.